crasowas/app_privacy_manifest_fixer/README.md

 ### Upgrade the Tool

-To update to the latest version, execute:
+To update to the latest version, run the following command:

 ```shell
 sh upgrade.sh